sinfo/ampersand-io/README.md

 ### extend `AmpersandIO.extend([attributes])`

-Supports the normal extend behavior (through usage of [ampersand-class-extend](https://github.com/ampersandjs/ampersand-class-extend))
+Supports the normal extend behavior (through usage of [ampersand-class-extend](https://github.com/ampersandjs/ampersand-class-extend)).
+Note that neither the `events` property nor the `listeners` property are extendable through this method.

 ### socket `IO.socket`

 Override this property to specify the socket that will be used when a new object reference is created.
 Useful for when you have a pre-existing socket connection that you would like to use.
+Defaults to an socket.io-client instance resulting from `io.connect()`.

 ```javascript
 var io = require('socket.io-client');